higaxman/druid-io.github.io/druid-powered.md

 * [Druid and Pulsar](http://blog.csdn.net/ebay/article/details/50205611)
 * [embedded-druid: Leveraging Druid Capabilities in Stand-alone Applications](http://www.ebaytechblog.com/2016/02/05/embedded-druid-leveraging-druid-capabilities-in-stand-alone-applications/)

+## EpyDoc

+At EpyDoc, we leverage Druid as a component for the analytics data store of Forcive, an "end to end" real time big data analytics platform.
+Forcive can injest billions of records per day, calculating billion metrics every minute and visualize them.

 ## GumGum

 Druid powers a dashboard used internally to visualize real-time analytics on GumGum's Real Time Bidding platform.
 GumGum runs Druid on Amazon EC2 and can ingest up to 300,000 events per second at peak time.